GWCustom/bfabric-web-app-template/README.md

 ### 5. Set Up `.bfabricpy.yml` Configuration File

 The `.bfabricpy.yml` file is **essential for the power user configuration**.
-It provides the credentials needed for interacting with the Bfabric API and is used for functionalities like the logger and API access.
+It provides the credentials needed for interacting with the B-Fabric API and is used for functionalities like the logger and API access.
 Without this file, certain backend features may not work.

 Create a `.bfabricpy.yml` file in your home directory (e.g., `~/.bfabricpy.yml`) and format it as follows: